learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 Bundler.require(:default, :development)
 ```

+**Important:** The two arguments that you are passing into the `.require` method *must be passed in in the correct order, shown above*.
+The test you are trying to pass is testing for order.

 ### bin/run.rb

 This is where the action is.
 This is where our app logic goes, and where we make our millions.